pncit/cwmApi/README.md

 ## Changelog

+- 1.3.2
+    - Added random suffix to temp api structure xml file to prevent collisions when multiple sessions are being invoked simultaneously
 - 1.3.1
     - Fixed typo so that all GET requests where PageSize is not specified default to 1000
 - 1.3.0